wpcarvalho/PPSRawToDigi/README.md

 simulate and reconstruct beam interactions in Totem experiment.

-## release/7.5.0
+## release/8.0.X

-Release 7.5.0 contains some of modules from release/7.0.4, responsible for simulation, migrated to newer version of cms framework.
+Release 8.0.X contains some of modules from release/7.0.4, responsible for recunstruction, migrated to newer version of cms framework.

 ### Getting started